International Student Admission

 Receipt of the following credentials constitutes a complete international application for admission:

-- $30.00 paper application fee.
+- $30.00 application fee.
 This non refundable fee is payable once at the undergraduate level when payment is followed by enrollment.
 In all other cases record of payment will remain on file for one year.
 Payment of this fee is expected prior to consideration of the application.
 The University of Montana-Missoula waives the application fee for students who have attended an affiliate campus: Montana Tech and the Division of Technology, Helena College of Technology, and Western Montana College.

 - Academic Credentials: